Angelina Jolie Speaks About Split From Brad Pitt As ‘The Maleficent 2’ Star Reunites With Her Wild Side

 ANGELINA JOLIE Six enfants, un oscar, un engagement humanitaire sans faille… et une séparation.
 Blessée mais debout, la star commente avec sincérité sa vie après Brad Pitt.
 Confidences d’une femme (presque) comme les autres, égérie de Mon Guerlain et sorcière charismatique dans le prochain Disney • Angelina Jolie is our #CoverGirl this week !
 See more and read her interview in Madame Figaro and on lefigaro.fr/madame • ???? #Angelina JolieEmmanuel Lubezki pour @guerlain Andres Kudacki pour @guerlain ???? @richardgianorio Coiffure @adamcampbellhair pour @guerlain Stylisme Alex White pour @guerlain

-Angelina’s most recent premiere after the world premiere of Maleficent 2: Mistress of Evil took place in Los Angeles on September 30, the Japan premiere took place in Tokyo on October 3.
+Angelina’s most recent premiere after the world premiere of Maleficent 2: Mistress of Evil took place in Los Angeles on September 30; the Japan premiere took place in Tokyo on October 3.
 For the opening in Japan, the star was joined by her son, Maddox, and her daughter, Zahara.
-Maddox made the trip from Seoul, where he is going to college, with Zahara flew to Japan with her mom, according to Harpers Bazaar.
+Maddox made the trip from Seoul, where he is going to college, while Zahara flew to Japan with her mom, according to Harpers Bazaar.

 Instead of donning yet another black frock as is Angelina’s typical sartorial pick during red carpet events, she rocked a much more glamorous gown for her Asian experience.
 In Tokyo, the movie star chose to wear a gold fringe dress reminiscent of what flappers wore in the 1920s.
 As she moved, the fringe from the frock created by Ralph & Russo Couture swirled around her fit legs, acting as sort of a metaphor for the new way Angelina has been feeling since her split from Brad.

 The enchanting actress chose to accessorize her Japan premiere look with dangling earrings that sparkled and lit up her face which was perfectly enhanced by various makeup elements.
-She put her prominent pout into red lipstick while her brows were darkened and her eyes were adorned with black mascara, black liner and a bit of neutral shadow.
+She accentuated her prominent pout with red lipstick while her brows were darkened and her eyes were adorned with black mascara, black liner, and a bit of neutral shadow.

 She sported gold metallic heels to coordinate with her dress and she wore her long, brown hair down, parted in the middle and away from her pretty face by tucking the strands behind her ears.

 No doubt, Angelina owned her inner diva with that most recent style statement.
-She looked confident, stunning and very happy.
+She looked confident, stunning, and very happy.

 Maleficent: Mistress of Evil, starring Angelina Jolie in the title role, hits theaters on October 18.